Tomer441/chat-app/README.md

 # Chat App

 This is a chat application that allows users to communicate with each other in real-time.
+It features a user system for authentication and uses MongoDB to store messages.
+The app utilizes Socket.IO to enable live chat functionality.

 ## Getting Started